-As long-term investors, we think we owe it to our customers, our colleagues and the world to pay attention to social, environmental and ethical factors.
-In fact, we were one of the first large asset managers to incorporate these factors into the criteria for roles in our investment team.
-As individuals and as one united team, we all play our part to make sure we’re funding ethical, sustainable businesses like ours.
+We were one of the first large asset managers to incorporate social, environmental and ethical factors into the roles of our investment teams.
+As individuals and as a team, we all play our part to make sure we’re funding ethical, sustainable businesses like ours.

 Since we set up our Community Fund in 2009, we’ve donated millions of pounds to thousands of local charities and not-for-profit organisations.
 We also give every colleague 21 hours each year to switch their day job for community volunteering.
 So they can give back too, and together we make an even bigger difference.